AugustMk/chainReact2/README.md

 Group name: [Chain Reaction ]

-Group members: [Mamba Mlibatisi, Goosen Michael, Madida Nonkululeko, Mochoeneng Augustin, Madodonke Chulumanco]
+Group members: [Mamba Mlibatisi, Goosen Michael, Madida Nonkululeko, Mochoeneng Augustine, Madodonke Chulumanco]

 Group mentor: [Insert your group mentor, if you have one (not mandatory)]